Spidfail/ft_printf/README.md

 ## Original purpose

 The `ft_printf` project aims to learn the basics of C programming language by recoding a popular function among programmers : `printf`.
 As a training exercise, it's not perfect but it works.
-You can find the list below.

 Some constrains were added to make us use our brain, here is a summary :
 - As many file as we want.